asigalov61/Intelligent-VIRTUOSO/README.md

 # Intelligent-VIRTUOSO
-## Music does not allow for falsehoods because even the deaf can hear flat notes ---Intelligent VIRTUOSO
+## "Music does not allow for falsehoods because even the deaf can hear flat notes!"
+## ---Intelligent VIRTUOSO

 ***